monsoonmaelstrom/book2/book2.md

 “It was only five days,” he says softly, his hand resting on my hip beneath the water.

 “No. It was forever.
-I don’t want to talk about it anymore.
+I don’t want to talk about it.
 I just had to know if I could,” I say fighting away the panic of the memory of being locked in that place.

 “Okay.
 We won’t talk about it.
 Breathe,” he tells me, entwining a hand with mine and bringing his lips down to kiss the top of my shoulder.